delliott0000/PyDoorBuilder/API/HTTP/Common.md

 For unsuccessful requests, this object will contain a `"message": ...` field describing what went wrong.

-For successful requests, this object will contain `"message": "OK"` along with the relevant information.
+For successful requests, this object will contain `"message": "OK"` along with the other documented fields.

 ## Authentication
 Except for `/auth/login` and `/auth/refresh`, every endpoint requires an `"Authorization": "Bearer ..."` header, where `...` is a `Token` access key.